thedavidnovak/chat-in-a-nutshell/README.md

 # chat-in-a-nutshell

-This script provides a simple way to chat with OpenAI.
-It allows you to communicate with the ChatGPT model directly from your terminal.
+This script provides a simple way to chat with AI models from OpenAI and Anthropic directly from your terminal.
+It lets you send messages and receive responses without leaving the command line interface.

 ## Example
 ### Input